-NS Global, one of our wholly-owned subsidiaries, owns approximately 1% of NaturalShrimp International A.S. in Europe.
-Our European-based partner, NaturalShrimp International A.S., Oslo, Norway, is responsible for the construction cost of its facility and initial operating capital.
+NS Global, one of our wholly-owned subsidiaries, owns less than 1% of NaturalShrimp International A.S. in Europe.
+European-based, NaturalShrimp International A.S., Oslo, Norway, was responsible for the construction cost of its facility and operating capital needs.